Austrian school of economics

-The Austrian school is a heterodox school of economic thought that advocates strict adherence to methodological individualism, the concept that social phenomena result primarily from the motivations and actions of individuals along with their self-interest.
-Austrian-school theorists hold that economic theory should be exclusively derived from basic principles of human action.
+The Austrian school of economics (Note: Also referred to as Austrian economics.) is a heterodox school of economic thought that advocates strict adherence to methodological individualism, the concept that social phenomena result primarily from the motivations and actions of individuals along with their self-interest.
+Austrian-school theorists hold that economic theory should be exclusively derived from basic axioms of human action, known as praxeology, rather than primarily from statistical analysis.

 The Austrian school originated in 1871 in Vienna with the work of Carl Menger, Eugen von Böhm-Bawerk, Friedrich von Wieser, and others.
 It was methodologically opposed to the Historical school, in a dispute known as Methodenstreit, or methodology quarrel.
 Current-day economists working in this tradition are located in many countries, but their work is still referred to as Austrian economics.
 Among the theoretical contributions of the early years of the Austrian school are the subjective theory of value, marginalism in price theory and the formulation of the economic calculation problem.

 In the 1970s, the Austrian school attracted some renewed interest after Friedrich August von Hayek shared the 1974 Nobel Memorial Prize in Economic Sciences with Gunnar Myrdal.

 History

 Jean-Baptiste Say.
-The French liberal school of political economy is an intellectual ancestor of Austrian school of economics.
+The French liberal school of political economy is an intellectual ancestor of the Austrian school of economics.

 Etymology

-The Austrian school owes its name to members of the German historical school of economics, who argued against the Austrians during the late 19th-century Methodenstreit ("methodology struggle"), in which the Austrians defended the role of theory in economics as distinct from the study or compilation of historical circumstance.
+The Austrian school owes its name to members of the German historical school of economics, who argued against the Austrians during the late 19th-century Methodenstreit ("methodology struggle").
+In this debate, the Austrians defended the role of theory in economics as distinct from the study or compilation of historical circumstance.
 In 1883, Menger published Investigations into the Method of the Social Sciences with Special Reference to Economics, which attacked the methods of the historical school.
 Gustav von Schmoller, a leader of the historical school, responded with an unfavorable review, coining the term "Austrian school" in an attempt to characterize the school as outcast and provincial.
 The label endured and was adopted by the adherents themselves.

 Precursors

-The Salamanca School of economic thought, emerging in 16th-century Spain and the French School of economic thought, emerging in 19th-century France are often regarded as an early precursor to the Austrian School of Economics due to its development of the subjective theory of value and its advocacy for free-market principles.
-Scholars from the University of Salamanca, such as Francisco de Vitoria and Luis de Molina, argued that the value of goods was determined by individual preferences rather than intrinsic factors, foreshadowing later Austrian ideas.
-They also emphasized the importance of supply and demand in setting prices and maintaining sound money, laying the groundwork for modern economic concepts that the Austrian School would later refine and expand upon.
+The School of Salamanca (16th-century Spain) and the French Liberal School (19th-century France) are often regarded as early precursors to the Austrian School of Economics due to their contributions to the subjective theory of value and advocacy for free-market principles.
+Scholars from the University of Salamanca, such as Francisco de Vitoria and Luis de Molina, argued that the value of goods was determined by individual preferences rather than intrinsic factors.
+They also emphasized the role of supply and demand in setting prices and importance of sound money, laying the groundwork for modern economic concepts that the Austrian School would later refine and expand upon.